rilldata/rill/docs/docs/deploy/existing-project/existing-project.md

     A--2.
 Push changes to GitHub-->C;
 ```

-## Deploy project via the UI
+## Deploying a project via the UI
-Starting from v0.48, we are introduced the possibility to push dashboards directly from Rill Developer's UI to Rill Cloud.
+Starting from **v0.48**, we have introduced the possibility to push dashboards _directly from Rill Developer's UI to Rill Cloud_.
 On the dashboard page, you can select the `deploy to share` button and follow the steps to deploy to Rill Cloud.

 <img src = '/img/deploy/existing-project/deploy-ui.gif' class='rounded-gif' />
 <br />